 Brook Farm Historic Site Resource Management Plan

-The Resource Management Plan for Brook Farm Historic Site is currently underway and will be released for public review and comment in early 2026.
+The Resource Management Plan for Brook Farm Historic Site is available for public review and comment

 Brook Farm Historic Site is located along the east bank of the Charles River in Boston’s West Roxbury neighborhood.
 This National Historic Landmark, 146 acres of rolling fields, woodlands, and wetlands, was acquired by the Commonwealth of Massachusetts in 1988.
 The site has been home to Indigenous peoples, colonial farms, a transcendentalist utopian community, Civil War camp, an orphanage, and a state park.
 In its role as a park, Brook Farm protects important cultural and natural resources, and provides visitors with access to protected open space within the Commonwealth’s largest city.